It isn’t the end of the road …

-At Sleepability, I see the price people pay for not working with their body on a regular basis.
-The problem is, we’ve all become so busy and distracted from our natural biorhythms – and those of nature – that we can’t read the signs that our body is giving us.
-Whatever your symptoms, Sleepability always views them as the messenger from your body rather than the problem itself.
-Some symptoms shout loudly whereas others are more of a whisper, identified by expert case-taking skills acquired over 20 years.
+During my 20 years’ experience, I see the price people pay for not working with their body’s natural rhythms.
+We’ve become so busy and distracted from our natural biorhythms – and those of nature – that we can’t read the signs that our body is giving us.
+Whatever your symptoms, they are always a messenger from your body rather than the problem itself.
+My skill is interpreting those messages and giving a remedy similar to the symptoms you are doing, to help your body overcome its current obstacle.

-There are lots of natural remedies to treat hormonal fluctuations which gently address and ease the body’s current obstacle to health and balance, rather than enforce ebbing levels of hormones back to how they were with synthetic alternatives.
+There are numerous natural remedies to treat hormonal fluctuations which gently address and ease the body’s current obstacle to health and balance, rather than enforce ebbing levels of hormones back to how they were with synthetic (including ‘bio-identical’) versions.

 My top tips for a healthy perimenopause

-- Try Kegel’s/pelvic floor exercises.
+Kegel’s/pelvic floor exercises.
 To support your uterus, bladder, small intestine and bowel, which change as we approach menopause, start practising pelvic floor/Kegel’s exercises.
 To identify your pelvic floor muscles, stop urination in midstream.
 Once you’ve identified your pelvic floor muscles you can do the exercises in any position (sitting, standing, lying).
 Repeat 10-15 times, two to three times daily.
 Breathe normally and try not to hold your breath while doing these exercises.
-This link takes you to the NHS information page about this. https://www.nhs.uk/common-health-questions/womens-health/what-are-pelvic-floor-exercises/

 NB: do not practice this while urinating as it can lead to urine retention problems.